 Provides students with a basic understanding of infant & toddler development and care from an ecological perspective.
 Assessment of children is emphasized.
 Students are required to participate in a practicum in infant & toddler development and care which includes service learning.
 Within the parameters of an approved articulation agreement, this course may transfer to an accredited Education program at a comprehensive four-year college or university.
-This course is typically taught only in the fall and spring semesters.
+Prerequisite with a grade of "C" or higher: ECD 101 or concurrent enrollment.
+This course is typically offered in the fall semester.